ITAC Assessment: CM1051

 Tgal

-Yearly Savings* Imp'd Cost* Electricity Usage Savings Electricity Demand Savings Natural Gas Savings LPG Savings Water Usage Savings Administrative Changes Savings
+Yearly Savings* Imp'd Cost* Electricity Usage Savings Electricity Demand Savings Natural Gas Savings Water Usage Savings Administrative Changes Savings

 *Savings and costs are best estimates based on the center's site visit, associated engineering analysis, and typical capital and labor costs